karim-aboelazm/Cpp_Programming_Language_Course/Cpp_Functions.md

 }
   ```

-    Global variable : If a variable is defined outside all functions, then it is called a global  <br>
+    Global variable : If a variable is defined outside all functions, then it is called a global
     variable.The scope of a global variable is the whole program.
-This means, It can be used and <br>
+This means, It can be used and
-    changed at any part of the program after its declaration. <br>
+    changed at any part of the program after its declaration.
 ```cpp
 #include <iostream>
 using namespace std;